About Your Surgery

 - Answer any questions you may have about your anesthesia.

-You either will walk into the operating room or be taken in on a stretcher.
+You will either walk into the operating room or be taken in on a stretcher.
 A member of the operating room team will help you onto the operating bed.
 Compression boots will be placed on your lower legs.
 These gently inflate and deflate to help circulation in your legs.
-You may also have a blood pressure cuff and EKG pads to monitor you during surgery.

-Once you are fully asleep, a breathing tube will be placed through your mouth into your windpipe to help you breathe.
-You will also have a urinary catheter placed to drain urine from your bladder.
+After you’re fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
+You will also have a urinary catheter (Foley®) placed to drain urine from your bladder.

-Once your surgery is finished, your incisions will be closed with Steri-StripsTM (thin pieces of tape) and covered with a dry dressing.
-Your breathing tube is usually taken out while you are still in the operating room.Back to top
+Once your surgery is finished, your incision will be closed with staples or with sutures.
+Steri-StripsTM (thin pieces of tape) will be placed directly on your incision and covered with a bandage.
+Your breathing tube is usually taken out while you’re still in the operating room.Back to top

 After Your Surgery